jeanpaulcardenas/tradeAnalysis/README.md

 # TradeAnalysis

-TradeAnalysis is a web application that loads MT4 (MetaTrader 4) trading history reports and provides in-depth analysis and interactive data visualizations.
+TradeAnalysis is a web application that loads MT4 (MetaTrader 4) trading history reports files (.html) and provides in-depth analysis and interactive data visualizations.
 It is designed for traders and analysts who want to understand and improve their trading performance.